 Regardless of which choice they made, and no matter how much they oppose the underlying law, every governor is now nervous about what exactly Congress might do.
-Those who didn’t take the money are worried their states will now get short shrift in a replacement plan, and those who have expanded the rolls fear that the federal government is about to leave them in a lurch by not providing enough money to pay for the entitlement they expanded.
+Those who didn’t take the money are worried their states will now get short shrift in a replacement plan, and those who have expanded the rolls fear that the federal government is about to leave them in the lurch by not providing enough money to pay for the entitlement they expanded.
 States that have expanded Medicaid are also concerned about per-capita caps and cutting eligibility levels, among other things.

 The differing priorities of the expansion states and the non-expansion states make it very difficult for the GOP’s gubernatorial wing to present a unified front.
 This divide carries over to Congress, as well: About half of the Republicans in the House hail from states that expanded Medicaid.